sharynneazhar/eecs448-rate-my-campus/documentation/COMPONENTS.md

 Components should be small, simple, repeatable UI elements.

+Note: Be sure to add any newly created components to the `index.js` file.

 ### Header
 The app's header bar containing the logo and log in / sign up links.